-- Mental (psychiatric) symptoms, including: depression, feeling anxious, sensing things
+- mental (psychiatric) symptoms, including: depression; feeling anxious;

-Common side effects of PROVIGIL are headache, nausea, feeling nervous, stuffy nose,
+Common side effects of PROVIGIL include headache, back pain, nausea, feeling nervous,

-diarrhea, back pain, feeling anxious, trouble sleeping, dizziness, and upset stomach.
+stuffy nose, diarrhea, feeling anxious, trouble sleeping, dizziness, and upset stomach.

 Tell your doctor if you get any side effect that bothers you or that does not go

-away.
-Talk to your doctor for medical advice about side effects.
+or pharmacist.
+Call your doctor for medical advice about side effects.
+You may report

 This information does not take the place of talking with your doctor for medical